hotschedules/workshops/Application/hs_api.md

 # The HotSchedules Application API

 The HotSchedules IoT Platform provides a new way to interact with HotSchedules Application Data through a REST API.
-The legacy SOAP API will be depricated and should no longer be used.

 Customers and developers have a choice when integrating with the HotSchedules Labor application.
 Data moves between the HotSchedules IoT platform and the HotSchedules application.
 You may choose to use the Platform API to get / post data but you must ensure the platform server side processes are running to ensure that data flows to the HotSchedules Application.